 “The benefit of AidData is that it fills the gap between what is announced, what is promised and what gets delivered.
 I think it is very well recognized by both researchers and practitioners as being a reliable source of information,” says former U.S. Secretary of Defense and W&M Chancellor Robert M. Gates ’65, L.H.D. ’98, who cites AidData’s research in his newest book, “Exercise of Power,” which will be released this June and identifies weaknesses in the way that the U.S. government uses non-military instruments of power.
 “Having a holistic approach to assistance, particularly when it comes to the Chinese, I think is really important.”

-At the end of this year, AidData will release an updated global dataset that captures spending in 180-plus countries and territories through the end of 2018.
+In spring 2021, AidData will release an updated global dataset that captures spending in 180-plus countries and territories through the end of 2018.

 “Data collection is only part of the process.
 What we do with the data is far more important,” says Custer.
 “Much of the policy debate about China is guided by rhetoric and conjecture, not real numbers and facts.”